Patients in Naples, Bonita Springs, Fort Myers, & Estero, FL

 If you suffer from any of these conditions, be sure to ask Dr. Goldberg about an arthroscopic procedure.
 He can determine if your condition could benefit from this less invasive approach.

 Because it uses smaller incisions and is less invasive, arthroscopy lessons surgical recovery time.
 For certain conditions, arthroscopy allows diagnosis and treatment in the same appointment and can limit recovery time even more.
 Arthroscopic patients can experience the same results as an open surgery without the associated risks.
-Naples, Bonita, and Estero patients can choose Dr. Goldberg for there arthroscopic procedure.
+Patients near the Naples, Bonita, and Estero area can choose Dr. Goldberg for there arthroscopic procedure.